EDIT June 3, 2022

 As I mentioned above, you can scale your model at various stages of the process.
 I typically scale as late as possible, simply because a model may fail for various reasons during the process.
 Scaling is a not a lot of effort, but it is effort, and if a model fails fatally, then that work is wasted.
 On the other hand, I have had cases where I forgot to scale and ended up using 3D data that was un-scaled.
 Luckily, I or someone else always noticed in time – e.g. before a 3D print was started and monetary costs ensued.
 But it may still be a good idea to scale early in the process, always at the same step of the process, just to make sure that you never use un-scaled data by accident.

-Photoscan can scale a model only if there is a in-program scale bar.
+Metashape can scale a model only if there is a in-program scale bar.
 Such a scale bar can be created from two in-program markers, which in turn need to be identified by you on at least two photographs.
-That’s easily done: Select a photo and open it by double-clicking.
-Select the “Navigation” icon (arrow – you should be on it by default).
-Right-click the point on the image you want to place the marker on and select ‘Create Marker’.
+That’s easily done: In the (empty) marker list in the Reference pane, right-click and select ‘Add Marker’ or use the icon to create a marker.
+That’s the only way of creating a new marker that Metashape won’t project all over the images, and we don’t want it projected.
 Now, right-click the marker and choose ‘Rename Marker’.

 Next, you simply select the two markers that describe your real-life scale bar and create an in-program scale-bar.
 Selection is easy: click one in the list in the ‘Reference’ tab, press and hold [CTRL], and select the other.
 Then, right-click and select ‘Create Scale Bar’.
 DONE!